Updated 26 April 2021

 The innovative finance ISA is one of a number of different types of ISA available to savers – the other broad categories being cash and stocks & shares, and the subcategory of Lifetime ISA (and the no-longer available Help to Buy ISA).
 Rather than cash or equities, the innovative finance ISA allows tax-free investment in an asset called peer-to-peer (P2P) loans.
-Here’s what you need to know about these loans and ISAs, from the benefits to the risks.
+Here’s what you need to know about these loans, from the benefits to the risks, and how holding them inside an ISA wrapper can be more tax-efficient.

 An innovative finance ISA (IFISA) is essentially a tax wrapper around one or more P2P loans.
 The ISA tax wrapper means that any growth on the investment is not subject to the taxes (e.g. capital gains tax or income tax) that would normally be paid on the growth or interest.
 This allows you potentially to make more money from investing in these assets than you otherwise would (all else being equal).